Lobelia-Earth/tri/README.md

 The included file is processed exactly as if the content was inline.
 This means you can use all the features of _tri_ within the included file, including function calls and string interpolation.

+**Important note**: relative paths are resolved from the current working directory of the Node.js process.

 ## Contributing

 Currently we don't accept PR's from external collaborators.